 High Availability: It offers automated backups, snapshots, and multi-AZ deployments, reducing data loss risk and enabling availability and data durability.

-Security

-It offers great security features, such as encryption at rest and in transit, IAM integration, and network isolation.
+Security: It offers great security features, such as encryption at rest and in transit, IAM integration, and network isolation.
 This ensures the confidentiality and integrity of historical data.

 4.6.4 Why MySQL Workbench for Database Management?